 Yes, once a person develops Paradoxical Adipose Hyperplasia, it will not go away on its own.
 The only known way to remove it is through plastic surgery.
 This is especially frustrating to people undergoing CoolSculpting because their reason for doing the fat freezing procedure is to avoid invasive surgical procedures.
 Based on reports from people that developed PAH and plastic surgeons that have attempted to remove it, multiple surgeries may be required and include but are not limited to abdominoplasty, excision, power-assisted liposuction (multiple), and liposculpture.
 In some cases, PAH affected tissue cannot be completely removed.

 There may be multiple parties liable for the injuries you sustained from CoolSculpting.
 Each case is fact-specific and will depend on your particular circumstances.
 If you are suffering from Paradoxical Adipose Hyperplasia after CoolSculpting or have had to get plastic surgery to resolve the condition, you may be entitled to compensation.
-Our experienced attorney represents clients in litigating cosmetic procedure cases and will be glad to meet with you to discuss your CoolSculpting experience.
+Our experienced attorney represents clients injured by cosmetic procedures and will be glad to meet with you to discuss your CoolSculpting experience.

 If you have developed Paradoxical Adipose Hyperplasia (PAH or PH) or any other adverse side effect from CoolSculpting, you should talk to a knowledgeable and experienced attorney.
 Our attorney, Louiza Tarassova, has an extensive understanding of PAH and represents clients in all aspects of the legal process resulting from botched cosmetic procedures.
 Call us today to discuss your options for filing a lawsuit for your personal injury: 1-855-554-6534